SusCom-Lab/AIMeter/README.md

 **Results**: A highly available energy monitoring system with the following technical specifications:

-- Supports 1-second data collection precision
+- Supports 0.1-second data collection precision (The level of granularity depends on the number of GPUs and their performance)
 - Compatible with the entire range of NVIDIA GPUs (based on nvidia-smi standardized output parsing)
 - Optimized MySQL batch writing (transaction commit frequency adjustable, with a daily average record processing capacity of tens of millions per table)
 - Generates interactive HTML visualization reports (based on Plotly dynamic charts, supporting multi-dimensional data comparison)